luomus/laji-api/diary.md

 * Areas have `countryCodeISOnumeric` property.
 It's in the result from triplestore, I don't see why we would filter it out.

+## Information

+* Information doesn't try to populate empty strings to "id", "content", "title", "author" and "posted".

 # Database changes

 > :warning: Production release